-If your chronic illness impacts your mobility and managing daily routines, or you live alone, having a personal support network is important.
+If you face challenges with mobility and managing daily living routines, or live alone, having a personal support network is important.
 These are people who live close to you who can help with information, check in on you, or with preparing, evacuating, returning or cleaning up your home before during and after an emergency.